 This is probably the best Barcelona discount pass in circulation at the moment: having everything booked from the comfort of home, skipping lines, and saving money… but it really depends what you’re planning to do.

-If you’ve got any more questions about the Barcelona City Pass or anything else related to your holiday get at me in the comments below.
+If you’ve got any more questions about the Barcelona Pass or anything else related to your holiday get at me in the comments below.

 Finally, don’t be afraid to join the City Pass discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.